McDonnell Douglas DC-10-30CF Martinair (PH-MBN)

 Years Active: 1958-Present (Passenger Flights: 1958-2011)

-Martinair's Logo
+Martinair's Current Logo

-A Martinair Cargo 747-412(BCF) (Registration: PH-MPS) at Amsterdam Schiphol Airport on February 27th, 2022
+A Martinair Cargo 747-412(BCF) (Registration: PH-MPS) at Arturo Merino Benítez International Airport (IATA: SCL / ICAO: SCEL) on July 21st, 2024

-The airline was founded on 24 May 1958 as Martin's Air Charter by Martin Schröder and John Block, with one aircraft, a de Havilland Dove, and five employees.
-In 1963, Schröder sold 49% of the company to four equal shipping company shareholders.
-KLM would later purchase the 50+% Schröder owned, buying him out.
-The name was changed to Martinair Holland in 1966.
+In 1963, Schröder sold 49% of the company to four shareholders.
+KLM would later purchase the 50+% Martin owned, buying him out.
+The name was changed to Martinair Holland in 1966 to reflect the Dutch roots of the company.
 A healthy boost came in 1967 with the opening of business to the United States.
-Martinair became all jet-powered in 1971.
+Martinair then became an all jet-powered airline in 1971.
+In 1991, the first aircraft using the Martinair Cargo name was introduced, and Holland was dropped from all aircraft.
+Martinair president and CEO Martin Schröder, who received the Tony Jannus Award in 1995 for his contributions to commercial aviation, retired in 1998.

 In June 2007, Martinair announced that it wanted one shareholder, preferably KLM, and in 2008 permission was obtained from the European Commission.
 The transfer of remaining shares took place on 31 December 2008.
 In November 2007, Martinair ceased its short-haul operations to concentrate on its cargo activities and intercontinental flights.
+In October of 2011, Martinair ceased passenger service, which it had operated since its founding in 1958.
+Martinair had passenger service throughout Europe, the Americas, Asia, and Africa from Amsterdam.
+The last passenger flight took place on 31 October 2011.
+Since then, the company has continued to operate cargo flights around the world.
+The company currently operates the 747-400F for cargo operations but plans to replace them with the Airbus A350F.

-Martinair Flight 495: Prevarication in Portugal
+Martinair Flight 495: Into the Downpour

 The accident aircraft (Registration: PH-MBN) at Faro Airport (ICAO: LPFR/IATA: FAO) in 1985